sammjainn/php/README.md

 Create a Contact us page which will contain

 ●   email
 ●   name
 ●   subject
 ●   message
 ●   query

-These data once submitted will get stored inside the database.
+The data once submitted will get stored inside the database.
 Those details will be displayed on a different page.

 ## Task 3